Mexico cuts spending on oil shock, shelves tainted rail project

 Videgaray said the government would rely on austerity measures, but not tax hikes or more debt.
 A brand new multi-billion dollar airport project for Mexico city will not be affected, he said.

 "For a government that has emphasized the need for greater public investment, this is a step backward.
-There is a lot of wastage on the current spending side and it would have been ideal to see the bulk of the cuts fall there," said Rodrigo Aguilera, Mexico analyst for The Economist.
+There is a lot of wastage on the current spending side and it would have been ideal to see the bulk of the cuts fall there," said Rodrigo Aguilera, Mexico analyst for the Economist Intelligence Unit.

 (Additional reporting by Alexandra Alper; Editing by Simon Gardner and Kieran Murray)